E-Dimech/captures/client/README.md

-This is a basic social media image posting app.<br>
+This is a basic social media image app that allows users to post images to a story board with descriptions to help preserve those captured moments.

 Users can add photos with descriptions and hashtags in addition to liking, deleting and updating their posts.

-Tech Stack:
+Tech Stack:<br>
 React<br>
 Node<br>
 Express<br>